 Conventional frame-based cameras output frame rate data (e.g., 30 images per second at 30 fps), so the image processing load performed by the CPU is enormous.

 In contrast, event-based vision camera is expected to reduce CPU load because the output data itself is more efficient.
 In addition, it has the feature of high-speed detection because it transmits light change information at the microsecond level for each individual pixel.

 The event-based vision sensor detects the luminance changes in each pixel and extracts only those that exceed the preset threshold value then outputs the event "coordinate, polarity, and time".
 This operation is performed independently and asynchronously for each pixel.

 Light incident on each pixel is converted into a voltage, the delta from the reference voltage is detected, and an event is output when the threshold value is exceeded in a comparator.

-Differences from conventional cameras
+Differences from conventional camera

 While conventional cameras output information for the entire screen according to a fixed frame rate, event-based vision cameras output asynchronously data only for pixels that have undergone a change in brightness or darkness.
 Thus, high temporal resolution (in 1 µsec increments), low data rate, and low power consumption are achieved simultaneously.

 Event-based vision camera ▽

 It outputs data of all pixels in every frame.